Open-and-go lessons that inspire kids to love science.

 Note: We've optimized for Google Sheets as it's free for all users.
 Excel downloads may have formatting differences.

-Lesson 1: Food Chains, Predators, Herbivores & Carnivores
+Lesson 1: Food Chains, Producers, & Consumers

 Eat or Be Eaten